McConnell freezes for 2nd time while taking questions

 “Alright, I’m sorry you all, we’re gonna need a minute,” the aide said.

-After the roughly 30 seconds of unresponsiveness passed, McConnell said “okay,” and his aide resumed the press conference, asking reporters to “please speak up.”
+After the roughly 30 seconds of unresponsiveness passed, McConnell said “OK,” and his aide resumed the gaggle, asking reporters to “please speak up.”

+A spokesperson for McConnell said the GOP leader “felt momentarily lightheaded and paused during his press conference today.”

+McConnell “feels fine,” an aide said, but “as a prudential measure, the Leader will be consulting a physician prior to his next event.”

+Wednesday’s episode came just over one month after McConnell, during his weekly press conference in the Capitol, froze up while fielding questions from reporters.
+During that incident, he stared straight ahead without saying anything for nearly 20 seconds before being escorted away from the press conference.

+He later returned and told reporters “I’m fine” and said “yeah” when asked if he is fully able to do his job, before taking more questions on various topics.
+A McConnell aide at the time also said the GOP leader “felt lightheaded and stepped away for a moment.”

-McConnell then fielded a question from a reporter on Kentucky Attorney General Daniel Cameron (R), who is running for governor of the state.
+McConnell on Wednesday also fielded a question from a reporter on Kentucky Attorney General Daniel Cameron (R), who is running for governor of the state.
 His aide was captured on camera reading the question, according to a separate video posted on X.

 A reporter then asked the senator about supporting former President Trump as the GOP presidential nominee despite his latest indictments, a question that the aide repeated.
 McConnell said “I’m not gonna comment about the presidential race, either on the Republican side or the Democratic side,” an answer he typically gives when asked about Trump.